Alena Ledeneva

-Alena Valeryevna Ledeneva (Russian: Алёна Валерьевна Леденёва; born May 1964) is a Russian academic known for her studies of corruption and informal practices in Russia, particularly blat.
-She is currently Professor of Politics and Society at the School of Slavonic and East European Studies (SSEES), University College London (UCL).
+Alena Valeryevna Ledeneva (Russian: Алёна Валерьевна Леденёва; born May 1964) is a British academic known for her studies of corruption and informal practices in Russia, particularly blat.
+She is Professor of Politics and Society at the School of Slavonic and East European Studies (SSEES), University College London (UCL).

 Career

 Ledeneva studied economics at the Novosibirsk State University (1986) and social and political theory at the University of Cambridge (Newnham College, M.Phil.1992; Ph.D.1996).
 She was Postdoctoral Research Fellow at New Hall College, Cambridge (1996–1999); Senior Fellow at the Davis Center, Harvard University (2005); Simon Professor at the University of Manchester (2006), Visiting professor at Sciences Po, Paris (2010) and visiting professor at the Institute of Advanced Studies, Paris (2013–2014).
-She is a member of Valdai Discussion Club.
 Ledeneva has led the UCL pillar in the large-scale research project funded by the European Commission's Seventh Framework Program – Anticorruption Policies Revisited: Global Trends and European Responses to the Challenge of Corruption (ANTICORRP) (2012–2017).